armenstepanyan/js-tips/ng-directive.md

 ```

 ### Interacting with user
-Our directive cn interact with user with `HostListener` and `HostBinding`.
+Our directive can interact with user with `HostListener` and `HostBinding`.
-The `@HostListener` decorator lets you subscribe to events of the DOM element that hosts an attribute directive, the <p> in this case.
+The `@HostListener` decorator lets you subscribe to events of the DOM element that hosts an attribute directive, the `<p>` in this case.

 Of course you could reach into the DOM with standard JavaScript and attach event listeners manually.
 There are at least three problems with that approach: